Speak softly and carry the best tech: How to get an ‘in’ with Big Oil

 Solution: Solbreez, a forward-thinking security and solar company, suggested deploying the new V5 Portable Security Unit; a self-contained, solar-powered surveillance-and-detection platform that can be installed in under 30 minutes at even the most remote locations.

-Results: the company was able to gain real-time visibility over hundreds of miles of far-flung pipeline, allowing them to redirect articles in times of need — while cutting the costs of maintaining onsite security by nearly $70 million annually.
+Results: the company was able to gain real-time visibility over hundreds of miles of far-flung pipeline, allowing them to redirect articles in times of need — while cutting the costs of maintaining onsite security by nearly $70 million.
 Instances of vandalism have since dropped off to zero.